hjllge/Android-Effect-UI/README.md

 # Android-Effective-UI
-Effective UI or widget module development project in the android system using basic android APIs.
+Effective UI or widget module development project in the Android system using fundamental Android views.